elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 Elixir provides a bunch of predicate functions to check for a value type.
 For example, the `is_boolean/1` function can be used to check if a value is a boolean or not:

-> Note: Functions in Elixir are identified by name and by number of arguments (i.e. arity).
-Therefore, `is_boolean/1` identifies a function named `is_boolean` that takes 1 argument. `is_boolean/2` identifies a different (nonexistent) function with the same name but different arity.

 ```iex
 iex> is_boolean(true)